Stephanie Rousselle

 I feel that God gave me a dream, and I am seeing the remotest tendrils of its distant presence on the horizon.
 We launched Gospel Spice two years ago, fueled by sheer faith and the indomitable conviction that the Holy Spirit was quite literally pushing us out the door and into the wide plains of his purpose.

-dream is to cup your face in my hands and tell you of his love for you until you know it.
+So today, my dream is the next chapter of this new story.
+My wildest dream is to inspire our generation to delight in God.
+My dream is to cup your face in my hands and tell you of his love for you until you know it.
 And then my dream is for you to cup someone else's face in your hands and tell them.
-Across gender, race, social status, age, and geography—I dream of a united community of a million points of light in a dark world, all joined in a deeply rooted knowledge of who God is and who they are to him.
+Across gender, race, social status, age and geography — I dream of a united community of a million points of light in a dark world, all joined in a deeply rooted knowledge of who God is and who they are to him.
 I dream of a community that has tasted and seen that the Lord is good and that is committed to inspiring others to taste and see.

 It might sound cliché.
 But I tell you, it is the deepest cry of my heart and the sincerest representation of a dream that is burning brightly within me.